-Chiropractic Academy for Research Leadership (CARL) Program
+Chiropractic Academy for Research Leadership (CARL) Programme

-Background: What is the CARL program?
+What is the CARL programme?

 Due to generous funding to date from a number of international partners including the European Center for Chiropractic Research Excellence, Australian Chiropractic Association, Parker University, Forward Thinking Chiropractic Alliance, the UK Chiropractic Research Council, the Nordic Institute of Chiropractic and Clinical Biomechanics and the Australian Research Centre in Complementary and Integrative Medicine, we are now excited to have an opportunity to recruit a second CARL cohort of early-career researchers dedicated to advancing chiropractic research and to being future research leaders.
 This second cohort of CARL Fellows will be appointed in 2019 and will have their first CARL residential in April 2020 at the University of Technology Sydney, Sydney, Australia.

-Aims of the CARL Program
+Aims of the CARL Programme

 The ultimate goal of CARL is to identify, nurture and support future emerging researchers (including researchers with methodological/disciplinary backgrounds or clinical backgrounds) focused upon investigation of chiropractic and issues relevant to chiropractic with a view to helping develop and lead a sustainable international chiropractic research culture able to meet the evidence needs of patients, practitioners and policymakers.
 CARL provides emerging chiropractic researchers a unique opportunity to mix and collaborate with senior researchers (with expertise in a range of relevant methodologies and disciplines) examining chiropractic and to reflect and strategize in the context of both personal and professional development.

-On a broader level, CARL also helps ensure that the chiropractic profession build upon current research successes and capacity to further grow its ranks, initiatives and profile over coming years.
+On a broader level, CARL also helps ensure that the chiropractic profession builds upon current research successes and capacity to further grow its ranks, initiatives and profile over coming years.
 CARL provides a unique opportunity for the field to instil mentorship at the highest level necessary for planning and developing the broad evidence-base for chiropractic practice and use on the international stage.
 Drawing upon a vast range of disciplinary approaches and established, rigorous methodologies CARL aims to promote and conduct collaborations across and beyond the profession in order to help strengthen and further grow the integration and standing of chiropractic within wider health care teamwork and systems.

 CARL II is sponsored by:

-European Centre for Chiropractic Research Excellence
+European Centre for Chiropractic Research Excellence (the ECU research arm)

 Nordic Institute of Chiropractic and Clinical Biomechanics